[Home]

 A life-size wax model illustrating surgical techniques

-Copies of archive material are freely available; a price list is available on request.
 Much of the important and representative archive material has been reproduced on film or digitally, and Dr Bamji is available to lecture worldwide on the subject of facial injury in the Great War.
-Requests should be addressed as above.
+Requests should be addressed direct to him preferably by email.

 Digital image update...